speaktosteve/speaktosteve.github.io/src/routes/cypress/+page.md

 What I want to provide is a practical guide, on how to set up your Next.js app to included focussed component tests, for server and client rendered flavours.

 Component tests, like standard unit tests, should be rapid and only test the target code, i.e. not any external dependencies.
-Like unit tests, they should not result in things like network calls, database writes etc.
+Like unit tests, they should avoid instigating things like network calls, database writes etc.

 We are going to: